Skip to content

 Universal (Negative Head) Pump

-If your pump has one of these (pressure vessel), then the most likely cause for the pump running is that there is a leak somewhere in the system (like a dripping tap or shower, or slow pipework leak somewhere in the system.)
+If your pump has a pressure vessel, then the most likely cause for the pump running is that there is a leak somewhere in the system (like a dripping tap or shower, or slow pipework leak).

-The easiest way to test if this is a pump issue or a leak, is to close the isolation valves after the pump and wait.
-The isolation valves are on the anti-vibration couplers (hoses) attached to the pump.
+The easiest way to test if this is a pump issue or a leak, is to close the isolation valves on the outlet couplers (hoses) connecting the pump to the pipework.
+If you have a twin pump, you will need to close the outlet isolation valves on both ends of the pump.

-If after the valve is in the off position (on both ends of the pump if it’s a twin ended pump) the pump continues to run then it’s a pump issue and you need to contact our technical desk either by calling 0191 516 2002 or emailing: tech@salamanderpumps.co.uk
+If the pump continues to run after isolation valves on the pump outlets are closed, then it is a pump issue and you need to contact our technical desk either by calling 0191 516 2002 or emailing: tech@salamanderpumps.co.uk

-If the pump does not ‘hunt’ when the isolation valves are closed, but does when opened, a weep/ leak on associated pipework after the pump may be causing the pump to cut in with no demand.
+If the pump does not turn on when the outlet isolation valves are closed, but does when opened, a weep/leak on associated pipework after the pump may be causing the pump to turn on with no demand.

 Positive Head Pump